 International students who are studying at JCU in Australia are welcome to take part in the Outbound Exchange Program, but cannot complete their exchange semester in their home country.

 You must meet Department of Immigration and Citizenship (DIAC) requirements for international students going on exchange.
 It is your responsibility to comply with the immigration process on your departure and return to Australia.

 You must report to DIAC before leaving Australia for your exchange program.
 JCU Global Mobility will provide you with a letter to present to DIAC explaining your exchange program.

-Yes, part-time students can take part in exchange but must undertake full-time study whilst abroad.
+Part-time students can take part in exchange but must undertake full-time study while abroad.

-Yes, students studying externally are eligible for participation in the exchange program.
+Students studying externally are eligible for participation in Outbound Exchange.

-While studying abroad you must take subjects that will be credited to your JCU degree.
-To be granted credit towards subjects that you would have studied at JCU, you must select equivalent subjects at the host institution and also complete and submit the Credit Transfer Form to the Global Mobility Office.
+While studying abroad you must take approved subjects that will be credited to your JCU degree.
+To be granted credit towards subjects that you would have studied at JCU, you must complete equivalent subjects at the host university.

-It is very important that you discuss your proposed overseas exchange with your School to find out if they support your decision as they must approve your subject selection in the end.
-If you are planning to undertake subjects covering two Schools, you need to have approval from both.
+It is very important that you discuss your proposed overseas exchange with your College subject adviser to find out if they support your decision as they must approve your subject selection in the end.
+If you are planning to undertake subjects covering two Colleges, you need to have approval from both.